Emma-tzy-0917/vimrc/README.md

 # vimrc
-my .vimrc file
+> This repo is used to store my .vimrc file
-## my YouCompleteMe configuration file
+> And my YouCompleteMe configuration file is also stored here.